dotnet/docs-maui/docs/xaml/fundamentals/mvvm.md

 </ContentPage>
 ```

-In this example, `ClockViewModel` is set to the `BindingContext` of the `ContentPage` using property element tags.
+In this example, `ClockViewModel` is set to the `BindingContext` of the <xref:Microsoft.Maui.Controls.ContentPage> using property element tags.
 Alternatively, the code-behind file could instantiate the viewmodel.

 The `Binding` markup extension on the `Text` property of the `Label` formats the `DateTime` property.
 The following screenshot shows the result: